Foot Health

 Medical Pedicure

 A foot health appointment taking care of nails, callus, hard skin or corns.
 You will then have a luxurious pampering treatment - including a herbal foot exfoliating scrub.
-OPI Nail Envy serum is applied to nails and finished with a foot massage with essential oils
+Peclavus® PODO med serum is applied to nails and finished with a foot massage with essential oils cream.

 Fungal Nail Infection